bernardhamann/NodeEngine/log.md

 20150913-1805
 Lost gid for post css has a error when running it, i think the error will be soved soon, but now im just goign to keep using jeet.

+20150917-0526

+ne-server-render
+ne-pre-data

+If a package uses the node engine file structure then it is a ne-somename package

+-media
+-src
+--client
+--reastapi
+--server
+--static
+--universal
+----css
+----handlers
+----partials
+----sections
+-app